How to Create Bar Chart with Multiple Categories in Excel

 • Finally, press OK.

-• As a result, we will see our bar chart converted to a column chart with multiple categories like in the screenshot given below.
+• As a result, we will see our bar chart converted to a column chart with multiple categories as in the screenshot given below.

-Read More: How to Create a 3D Bar Chart in Excel (3 Suitable Examples)
+Read More: Column Chart vs Bar Chart in Excel

 Conclusion

 In this article, we have shown step-by-step procedures to create a bar chart with multiple categories.
-I hope, you will find it helpful.
+I hope you will find it helpful.
 If you have any queries or suggestions about the article, please let us know in the comment section.
-For similar articles regarding Excel problems, visit our ExcelDemy Website.

 Related Articles